chesshacker/p5-slither.io/README.md

 ## How to run or develop

 Development requires either a recent version of Docker or Node.
 To start development with Docker, run `docker-compose up`.
-Optionally, you could use Node directly by running `npm install` and `npm start`.

 Once running, you should connect with your favorite web browser.
 I haven't done a lot of browser compatibility testing... but a recent version of Chrome appears